pporrasebi/darkspaceproject/EVEX/EVEX_dsgen.md

 I download the latest version of the EVEX data from EVEX website: relations table and articles table (which have common General event ID).
-Current file was downloaded on Mon Mar  6 16:05:28 2017.
+Current file was downloaded on Tue Mar  7 10:49:36 2017.

 Format rescription: